 The dark sky is still visible and we can continue to enjoy a clear distinction between night and day and experience nature’s daily light show of sunrise and sunset as generations before us enjoyed.

-On this morning, the the skeletal trees were peeping through the hoariness of the fog; twigs and stems looking as friable as intricate filigrees woven into the hazy vista of shivering pearl-greyness.
+On this morning, the skeletal trees were peeping through the hoariness of the fog; twigs and stems looking as friable as intricate filigrees were woven into the hazy vista of shivering pearl-greyness.

 In this emerging landscape, the low sun’s rays, peeping over the Ox Mountains, began to cast dreamy orange, amber and lemon beams low over the land, gently bringing out the hues of nature we cannot see during daylight.